A Dental Bridge – What Is It, What Problem Does It Solve and How Is It Installed?

 Who will need a dental bridge?

-It could be someone who is getting old and has started to lose teeth as part of the aging process.
-It could be someone of any age who has neglected their teeth and is now losing them as a result of bacteria and infection requiring them to be removed.
+There are several reasons why someone would need a bridge.
+It could be that someone is getting old and is starting to lose teeth as part of the aging process.
+It could be someone of any age has neglected their teeth and is now losing them as a result of bacteria and infection requiring them to be removed.
 It could be someone who has been in an accident and suffered trauma to the mouth and this has resulted in the loss of at least one tooth.

 What are the results of this?

 A dental bridge will replace missing teeth and therefore will close any unwanted and unesthetic gaps.
 Eating will become easier and smiling will be possible again!
 Dental bridges not only help bring back your smile, but it also removes additional pressure from other teeth because it balances out the bite.

 There are a total of three different types of dental bridges out there.

 - Traditional Dental Bridges: These are bridges in which a crown is made for the tooth or an implant is made for either side of the missing tooth.
 These are extremely common and generally made of porcelain-metal or porcelain-ceramic materials.